Thomas

 To see in what death-vaults their memories sleep,

-Hoping for aye of that
+Hoping for aye of

-much-longed-for waking,
+that much-longed-for waking,

-cure of broken hearts and breaking."
+only cure of broken hearts and breaking."

-LAND.
+BETTER LAND.

-[Suggested on hearing that
+[Suggested on

-O'Connor, the Irish Harper, is at present a pauper inmate.]
+which O'Connor, the Irish Harper, is at present a pauper inmate.]

-The flowers are dead on Summer's
+flowers are dead on Summer's grave—

-Like Beauty turned to clay;
+Like Beauty turned

 And the sere trees sigh, as the branches wave,